redstone-finance/redstone-node/docs/OFFCHAIN_AGGREGATION_SPEC.md

 ## Intro

 ### RedStone oracles
 As you already know, we at RedStone build the new generation of oracles.
 The main difference between RedStone and other oracles is based on the data delivery model.
-Instead of repeatedly pushing data to blockchains, RedStone nodes (data providers) sign data using their private keys and broadcast them to the decentralized cache layer.
+Instead of repeatedly pushing data to blockchains, RedStone nodes (data providers) sign data using their private keys and broadcast the signed data packages to the decentralized cache layer (e.g. [streamr network](https://streamr.network/)).
 Then, any user, which wants to send a contract interation that relies on RedStone data, needs to pull data from the decentralized cache layer and attach it to their blockchain transaction.
-You can find more info here: https://github.com/redstone-finance/redstone-evm-connector/blob/master/README.md
+A contract can verify the data integrity using cryptographic signatures and the timestamp.
+You can find much more info here: https://github.com/redstone-finance/redstone-evm-connector/blob/master/README.md

 ### Scalability challenge
 Note, that current RedStone nodes are independent, which means that they don't communicate with each other.